TOMMY WISEAU 💖

 I wonder if perhaps there is a greater existential angst occupying his time.

 With Tommy’s livelihood dependent upon the collapsing entertainment industry, I decided to send him my stimulus checks.
+I don’t need money.
+I can live off of peanut-butter and jelly.
+My insatiable stomach can only be filled by knowing that Tommy is thinking of me.
+That he cares for me.

-But they were returned, having been opened.
+But they had been opened.

 He sent me a care package containing a signed DVD along with a signed headshot.